marleneberke/MetaGen/README.md

 ![Alt text](4ban7x.gif)

-Note: The assumption of one object per class does some of the work cleaning up the percepts.
-But the removal of the hallucinated car and motorcycle was all MetaGen (based mostly on the object permanence assumption)!
+MetaGen provides a stable representation of the person and the bicycle, and that it infers that the detection of a car and a motorcycle were both hallucinations from the neural net.